 Obligatory Odds & Ends

 I have a M.Sc. in Global Health from Duke University, where I worked closely with Triangle-area communities on intelligence & security studies, and a B.S. in Bioengineering from Rice University, where I fated myself to forever be the first person asked to fix solar panels in the odd corners of the earth.
 I am experienced in the development and implementation of quantitative and qualitative operational research projects, with a strong preference for mixed-methods analysis and short, functional feedback loops.
-I'm technically fluent in Stata, Python, GIS, and Tableau, professionally fluent in French, and can independently manage field health surveys in both Levantine and Chadian Arabic.
+I'm technically fluent in Stata, R, GIS, and Tableau, professionally fluent in French, can independently manage field health surveys in both Levantine and Chadian Arabic, can get around town in Somali, and can at least get through checkpoints in Hausa.
 I go weak enough in the knees to crawl away from all this nerd stuff for the U.S. National Park system, convoluted multigenerational novels, and elaborate pastry baking.